psi1703/RaspberryPi/README.md

 isi fms hotspot dashboard rtc sniffer-bridge
 ```

-The `web-terminal` module name may remain supported as a compatibility alias, but on this branch Web Terminal is bundled into the dashboard module.
+Web Terminal is bundled into the dashboard module and exposed from inside the dashboard UI.
+It is not installed or documented as a separate user-facing module.

 ---